HISTORY &

 The church was established within the parish of St Marylebone to serve an area close to neighbouring parish boundaries.
 From the outset, it was intended to be a serious liturgical church, shaped by theological conviction as well as practical need.

-The foundation stone was laid in March 1866, and the church was consecrated in June 1867.
+The Mission Church was opened in March 1866 and consecrated in June 1867.

 Religious icon of a saint with a halo, wearing a patterned robe, holding a book and a cross, with Greek inscriptions around.